-Right-to-use leased assets are defined as assets with an estimated useful life in excess of one year and with an initial, individual cost of \$5,000 or more.
-Such assets are recorded at the present value of the lease liability, including expenses to place the asset into service.
-In accordance with GASB Statement No. 87, the District has reported right-to-use leased assets for vehicles and equipment.
+Right-to-use assets are defined as assets with an estimated useful life in excess of one year and with an initial, individual cost of \$5,000 or more.
+Right-to-use assets are recorded at the present value of the lease or subscription liability, including expenses to place the asset into service.
+In accordance with GASB Statement No. 87 and GASB Statement No. 96, the District has reported right-to-use assets for vehicles, equipment and subscriptions.